wikimedia/pixel/README.md

 ## Known Issues

 * Pixel has only been tested on machines running on `x86` chips.
 It does not currently work with `arm64` (e.g. MacBooks with M1 or M2 chips).
 Please follow https://github.com/garris/BackstopJS/issues/1300
-* Updating Pixel (`git pull`) when its Docker images have changed is currently more of a hassle than it should be.
-It requires `git pull` followed by destroying all Docker containers, Docker images, and Docker volumes with `./pixel.js clean` so that the new Docker images can get rebuilt.